Not Safe For Work: the Meaning of the Phrase “Not Safe For Work”

 Not Safe For Work

-Not Safe For Work Meaning
+Not Safe For Work – Created by 7ESL

-Origin of this phrase
+Origin of This Phrase

 Typically abbreviated NSFW, the phrase “not safe for work” was first used on the Snopes forum after a woman warned users that children use the site and could access the content they were sharing.
 She recommended that users post a warning so that kids would know not to open content that was not appropriate for them.
 The acronym NBSFK was then used to mark unsafe content for children.
 It wasn’t until 2001-2002 that the acronym was shortened to NSFW and that the use of this label became popular in the United States to label questionable content.